polarblau/capycorder/README.md

 The included build script will copy all files listed in the manifest (incl. dependencies) to `/build` by default or any other DESTINATION defined.
-It will also first compile all coffescript files and finally create a .zip packe read to use.
+It will also first compile all coffescript files and finally create a .zip package ready to use.

 ```bash
 thor build [DESTINATION]